azizko1337/picosong-explorer/readme.md

-## This is simple website deisgned to find new leaked songs from picosong easily.
+## This is simple website desired to find new leaked songs from picosong easily.

 ## Currently hosted on: http://picosong.azalupka.cc